confluentinc/cli/CONTRIBUTING.md

 #### Creating the Command

-Like all other commands, this command will reside in `internal/cmd`.
+Like all other commands, this command will reside in `internal`.
 First, we must create a directory for this command:

-    mkdir internal/cmd/config
+    mkdir internal/config

 Next, we create two files, one for the top-level command `config`, and another for `describe`.

-`internal/cmd/config/command.go`:
+`internal/config/command.go`:

 ```go
 package config